J-HaleOf76/awesome-fzf/README.md

 - Copy any of these functions to your zshrc or preferred location
 - Either rename the function stub to your liking, or create an alias e.g `alias man="fzf-man"`
+- Alternatively clone this repo or curl the awesome-fzf.\* file of your preference
+- Source the file in your zshrc etc e.g. `source /path/to/awesome.fzf.zsh`
+- All the commands will be available on your shell, similarly you can create aliases of your choosing

 ## Enhanced rm